-(1 , 2 (sub-category of "Other land") Explanatory notes iana) The difference between "Forest" and "Other land with tree cover" is the land use criteria.
+a. f Evalenatowy notes of "Other Explanatory notes 1.
+The difference between "Forest" and "Other land with tree cover" is "Other 1.
+The difference between "Forest" and "Other land with tree cover" is land") the land use criteria.
 2. Includes groups of trees and scattered trees in agricultural landscapes, parks, gardens and around buildings, provided that area, height and canopy cover criteria are met.
 3. Includes tree stands in agricultural production systems, for example in fruit tree plantations and agroforestry systems when crops are grown under tree cover.
 Also includes tree plantations established mainly for other purposes than wood, such as oil palm plantations.
 4. Excludes scattered trees with a canopy cover less than 10 percent, small groups of trees covering less than 0.5 hectares and tree lines less than 20 meters wide.
-Primary Natural forest Naturally regenerated forest of native species, where there are no clearly visible indications of human activities and the ecological processes are not significantly disturbed.
-Explanatory note Some key characteristics of primary forests are: they show natural forest dynamics, such as natural tree species composition, occurrence of dead wood, natural age structure and natural regeneration processes; the area is large enough to maintain its natural characteristics; there has been no known significant human intervention or the last significant human intervention was long enough ago to have allowed the natural species composition and processes to have become re-established. conversion of primary forest to plantations, regardless of the purpose for which the plantations have been established, should always be regarded as 'deforestation' Other naturally regenerated forest Naturally regenerated forest where there are clearly visible indications of human activities.
-101000 Explanatory notes Includes selectively logged-over areas, areas regenerating following agricultural land use, areas recovering from human-induced fires, etc. 2.
+Primary Naturally regenerated forest of native species, where there are no Natural clearly visible indications of human activities and the ecological forest processes are not significantly disturbed.
+Explanatory note 1.
+Some key characteristics of primary forests are: they show natural forest dynamics, such as natural tree species composition, occurrence of dead wood, natural age structure and natural regeneration processes; the area is large enough to maintain its natural characteristics; • there has been no known significant human intervention or the last significant human intervention was long enough ago to have allowed the natural species composition and processes to have become re- established. conversion of primary forest to plantations, regardless of the purpose for which the plantations have been established, should always be regarded as 'deforestation' Other Naturally regenerated forest where there are clearly visible indications naturally of human activities. regenerated forest Explanatory notes 1 Includes selectively logged over areas, areas reconcreting following 1.
+Includes selectively logged-over areas, areas regenerating following agricultural land use, areas recovering from human-induced fires, etc. 2.
 Includes forests where it is not possible to distinguish whether planted or naturally regenerated.
-3. Includes forests with a mix of naturally regenerated trees and planted/seeded trees, and where the naturally regenerated trees are expected to constitute more than 50% of the growing stock at stand maturity.
-Other naturally regenerated forest of Other naturally regenerated forest where the trees are predominantly of introduces species. introduced Explanatory note species (sub-category) 1.
+3. Includes forests with a mix of naturally regenerated trees and planted/seeded trees, and where the naturally regenerated trees are expected to constitute more than 50% of the growing stock at stand expected to constitute more than 50% of the growing stock at stand maturity.
+Other naturally regenerated forest of introduced species (sub-category) Other naturally regenerated forest where the trees are predominantly of introduces species.
+Explanatory note 1.
 In this context, predominantly means that the trees of introduced species are expected to constitute more than 50% of the growing stock at maturity.
 Planted forest Plantations Forest predominantly composed of t Trees established predominantly through planting and/or deliberate seeding.
 Explanatory notes 1.
 In this context, predominantly means that the planted/seeded trees are expected to constitute more than 50% of the growing stock at maturity.
 2. conversion of primary forest to plantations, regardless of the purpose for which the plantations have been established, should always be regarded as 'deforestation' 3.
 Includes coppice from trees that were originally planted or seeded.
 4. Excludes self-sown trees of introduced species.
-Planted forest Plantations of introduced tations of predominantly of introduced species. species Explanatory note (sub-category) In this context, predominantly means that the planted/seeded trees of introduced species are expected to constitute more than 50% of the growing stock at maturity.
-Rubber Forest area with rubber tree plantations.

-plantations (sub category) Mangroves Area of forest and other wooded land with mangrove vegetation.
+Planted forest Plantations of introduced species (sub- category) Planted forest Plantation, where the planted/seeded trees are predominantly of introduced species.
+Explanatory note 1.
+In this context, predominantly means that the planted/seeded trees of introduced species are expected to constitute more than 50% of the growing stock at maturity.
+Rubber Forest area with rubber tree plantations. plantations (sub category) Mangroves Area of forest and other wooded land with mangrove vegetation.
 Bamboo Area of forest and other wooded land with predominant bamboo vegetation.